 The research of the group focuses on the theoretical and statistical questions for stochastic processes, such as

 Teaching of the chair is focused on Analysis and Probability Theory.
-We regularly offer the lectures Analysis 1 and 2, Stochastik 1, WT 1 and WT2.
-Additionally, students can specialize with our advanced courses on Measure Theory, Lévy Processes, Stochastic Differential Equations, and probabilistic aspects of artificial intelligence such as Markov Decision Processes.
+We regularly offer the lectures Analysis 1 and 2, Stochastik 1, Stochastic Processes (WT1), and Markov chains.
+Master's students can specialize with our advanced courses on Markov processes, Lévy Processes, Stochastic Differential Equations, and probabilistic aspects of artificial intelligence such as Markov Decision Processes.

 We are part of the Institute of Mathematics at the University of Mannheim where more groups are working on probability theory and applications in statistics, uncertainty quantification, finance, and numerics such as Prof Andreas Neuenkirch, Prof David Prömel, Prof Claudia Schillings, and Prof Martin Schlather.
 Jointly with colleagues from Mannheim and the University of Heidelberg we run the research training group „Statistical Modeling of Complex Systems and Processes“ funded by the German Research Foundation (DFG).